Computing the Lie algebra of the differential Galois group: the reducible case: Decomposition and Flags for the Off-Diagonal Part

 The diagonal blocks are respectively in the Lie algebras $\mathfrak{so}_3$ of the 3-dimensional special orthogonal group and in the Lie algebra of the two-dimensional Borel group.
-The matrix $A_{diag} (x)$ is in reduced form as we may see using \cite{ApCoWe13a,BaClDiWe16a}. \\ In the canonical basis, the matrix for the adjoint action $\Psi=[\bullet, \adiag]$ is
+The matrix $A_{diag} (x)$ is in reduced form as we may see using \cite{ApCoWe13a,BaClDiWe16a}. \\ Using the canonical basis of $\glsub$ as previously, the matrix for the adjoint action ${\Psi=[\adiag,\bullet]}$, acting on $\glsub$, is

 As above, we let $\CR:=\CC[\Psi_0,\Psi_1]$.
-Computation shows that the eigenring $\text{End}_\CR(\hsub)$ is spanned by the identity.
-So $\hsub$ is $\Psi$-indecomposable.
+Computation shows that the eigenring $\text{End}_\CR(\glsub)$ is spanned by the identity.
+So $\glsub$ is $\Psi$-indecomposable.
 Looking at the matrix $\Psi$, we immediately see that the space spanned by the first three vectors is a $\Psi$-space.
-Let us recover that algorithmically to illustrate the method.
+Let us recover that {using the algorithm in \S \ref{ondecoupe} } to illustrate the method.

-If a subspace $V$ is a $\Psi$-space in $\hsub$ then $V\otimes_{\CC} \mathbf{k}$ is invariant.
+If a subspace {$V\subset \glsub$} is a $\Psi$-space in $\glsub$ then $V\otimes_{\CC} \mathbf{k}$ is invariant.
 Such an invariant subspace is found from the generalized eigenspaces of $\Psi$.
 The characteristic polynomial $\chi_{\Psi}(\lambda)$ of $\Psi$ has four factors $f_1(x)=\left( \lambda -x \right)$, $f_2(x) = \left( \lambda+x \right)$ , $f_3(x) = \left( {\lambda}^{2}-2\,\lambda\,x+2\,{x}^{2}+1 \right)$ and $f_4(x) = \left( {\lambda}^{2}+2\, \lambda\,x+2\,{x}^{2}+1 \right)$.
-The corresponding generalized eigenspaces in $W\otimes_{\CC} \mathbf{k}$ are respectively
+The corresponding generalized eigenspaces in {$\glsub\otimes_{\CC} \mathbf{k}$} are respectively